North Carolina Genealogy Research Services by Blue Ridge Media | 23andMe DNA Services

 Genealogy Services We Provide – We will build your Family Tree on MyHeritage, using your own private User ID and Password.
 You can also print out your Pedigree Tree, Photos and all Documents that we’ve collected.

-Confidential Genealogy Research Services – Like the real British spy, who the character James Bond was based on, I have also signed the Official Secrets Act, so your DNA and Family Tree Results will remain Top Secret and Confidential.
+Confidential Genealogy Research Services – Like the real British spy, who the character James Bond was based on, I have also signed the Official Secrets Act, so your Family Secrets will remain Top Secret and Confidential.

 North Carolina Genealogy Researchers!